Swareeh/speech2sign-beta/readme.md

 </center>

-# What does it do?
+# How does it work?
 The function of this website is very simple and basic

 - It detects speech and converts it into text.